 To inform Academic Mentors of their inclusion as a named referee in respect of any applications for employment or other purposes.
 In all cases, students must provide the Academic Mentor with relevant information regarding the purpose of the reference.

-Colleges should use the current University wide platform(s) for maintaining and monitoring their Academic Mentoring arrangements.
+Faculties/Schools should use the current University wide platform(s) for maintaining and monitoring their Academic Mentoring arrangements.
 This is particularly important in the context of the University’s obligations under its UK Visas and Immigration License.

 A record should be kept to confirm that all mentees have attended the Academic Mentor sessions.